earthshrink/pdfcurse/README.md

-just to think outside the Vim box, is to use left hand keys in the QWERTY layout, mainly because 35 years of Vi and Vim editing, and the mouse, and driving, and the 700+ techniques of [kenpo](https://en.wikipedia.org/wiki/American_Kenpo) and almost all the weapon forms in
+just to think outside the Vim box, is to use left hand keys in the QWERTY layout, mainly because 35 years of Vi and Vim editing, and the mouse, 15 years of driving on commute, and the 700+ techniques of [kenpo](https://en.wikipedia.org/wiki/American_Kenpo) and almost all the weapon forms in